I know that you all are waiting for photos from my trip to Aruba.

 Don’t worry, some of it still sounds like that to me too.
 I’ve got a long way to go before I find myself well versed in photography skills.

-However, I think there are moments in life that deserve acknowledgement.
+However, I think there are moments in life that deserve acknowledgment.
 An anniversary is one of those moments.
 So I’m stopping my digital decluttering to acknowledge the 19th anniversary of my marriage.

 I think it’s a disservice to future marriages to pretend like a marriage unfolds as a fairytale or that there aren’t hard times.